Imaging and X-ray core facilities

 Karolinska Institutet offers a wide range of imaging infrastructures.
 Our facilities collaborate closely with other world-leading centres to ensure that we stay in the front-line of the field.

 This is a new electron microscopy facility located in the Wargentin building at campus Solna.
-The 3D-EM facility will be equiped with best possible apparatus and thereby enable a much broader group of researchers to utilize the enormous advances in electron microscopy in recent years.
+The 3D-EM Core Facility will be equiped with best possible apparatus and thereby enable a much broader group of researchers to utilize the enormous advances in electron microscopy in recent years.

 ANA Futura X-ray Facility

 This facility offers X-ray machines for irradiation of biological material, and is located at our campus area in Flemingsberg, South Stockholm region.

 The autoradiography facility (ARG) is a core facility for radioligand binding and autoradiography, critical components in pharmacology and cellular signaling research, as well as for development of ligands for usage in positron emission tomography (PET).

 Biomedicum Imaging Core Karolinska Institutet (BIC) is a close collaboration between two cell imaging core-facilities at KI Campus Solna (north) – the CLICK facility and the CMB microscope facility.
 These core facilities are equipped with top-notch imaging systems suitable for live cell time-lapse, deep tissue, ion, spectral, confocal or general fluorescence imaging, and much more.

 This facility offers an Xstrahl CIX2 X-ray machine for irradiation of biological material and is located at campus Solna, just north of Stockholm City.